shradhashet/Dynamic-Data-Table---React-JS/README.md

-# Dyanmic table Component
+# Dynamic Data Grid

-Dynamic table component is a fully customizable table where users are -Allowed to define the number of columns and columns labels.
+Dynamic Data Grid is a fully customizable table where users are -Allowed to define the number of columns and columns labels.
  -Has no restricstion on the number of columns.
  -Can add rows on demand even after the table is generated.